TacoGuy21/Bookmarklet-Iframe-Template/README.md

 # How to execute

 Create a bookmark, right click it, click edit, click more, and paste the code into the url.
+Open to execute.

 # Scripts are not mine, I just edited them.
 I found some broken Iframe bookmarklet code on a forum, and changed it.